madebits/madebits.github.io/blog/2019/2019-03-25-MongoDb-with-SSL.md

 return client;
 ```

 The code depending on whether SSL is used or not checks the validity of the server certificate either based on its thumb-print if configured, or via its chain information and host name.
-In production code, `SslSettings` needs to be cached.
+In production code, `SslSettings` object needs to be cached (otherwise .NET driver cannot pool the connections).

 Node.js driver can do something similar to chain / hostname verification if used as follows: